-If students wish to change from one program to another at South Coast College, they need to do so in writing.
-Requests are reviewed by the program director to see if any classes are transferable from the students' prior program into their new program.

-- Only the courses that are transferred into the new program are used to calculate the students' SAP in the new program. - All units and grade points that are not accepted into the new program are closed and no longer used in the students' SAP calculation. - All program requirements for South Coast College students are outlined in this catalog.
+- If students wish to change from one program to another at SCC, they need to do so in writing.
+Requests are reviewed by the program director to determine whether any classes are transferable from the student's prior program into their new program. - Only the classes that are transferred into the new program are used to calculate the student's SAP in the new program. - All credits and grade points that are not accepted into the new program are "closed" and no longer used in the student's SAP calculation - All program requirements for SCC students are outlined in the current SCC catalog.